 History reveals that it was Carthage that bit the bullet.
 They used their wealth from trade to build a fleet of warships and adopted a much more militaristic attitude to those they considered a threat.
 From this point on it is probably more correct to use the word colony than settlement.
 The Carthaginians were determined to stay.

-In 600 BCE the Greeks founded Massalia (Marseilles) and in 575 BCE Emporion in north eastern Spain.
+In 600 BCE the Greeks founded Massalia (Marseilles) and in 575 BCE Emporion in northeastern Spain.
 The first colonisation at least was opposed, unsuccessfully, by a Carthaginian fleet according to Thucydides's (Athenian historian 460 - 400 BCE).
+The Greeks were the first nation to challenge Carthaginian supremacy in the western Mediterranean but Carthaginian hegemony was not finished until the end of the Second Punic War against Rome in 202 BC.

 Nick has lived and worked in Andalucia for over 20 years.
 He and his partner, Julie Evans, have travelled extensively and dug deep into the history and culture, producing authoritative articles on all aspects of the region.
 Nick has written four books about Andalucia and writes articles for other websites and blogs.